-I once read a legend that onion soup was “invented” by Louis the XV and almost spit up my morning cafe au lait laughing.
+I once read a legend that onion soup was probably “invented” by Louis the XV and promptly spit up my morning coffee laughing.
 In this histoire, Louis was out hunting with the boys when they returned to the hunting lodge and found nothing but a couple onions and a bottle of Champagne in the cupboards.
 What is a poor monarch suppose to do but improvise when confronted with such bare necessities?
-Maybe this is why he is referred to as Louis the Beloved.
-Perhaps he created the soup after the Battle of Fontenoy in which he won Austrian Netherlands but shortly before giving it back three years later at the Treaty of Aix-la-Chapelle.
 Laughable at best.

-A version of onion soup has been simmering on stove tops in peasant homes since the dawn of time.
-It has much more to do with economy and efficiency than with royalty and snacks for hunting parties.
-We have an obsession in our society to want to claim something as the original recipe or story.
-Like somehow it was scientifically traceable to an exact definable starting moment, the Onion Soup genesis.
-6000 years ago someone knew this particular dish would be the hit of some future country not yet conceived.
-Onion soup most likely started simmering in many pots at the same time.
+In truth, a version of onion soup has probably been simmering on stove tops in peasant homes since the dawn of time.
+A recipe that has much more to do with economy and efficiency, than royalty and snacks for hunting parties.
+Nowadays we have this crazy obsession to want to claim everything as the original recipe or story, like somehow it is scientifically traceable to a single, exact defining moment of the onion soup genesis.

-Onion soup at its very essence is nothing more than onions and water boiled together.
-You can find at least one hundred recipes claiming to be authentic or original or even “the” recipe.
-When in fact all that is needed is an onion and that onion is indispensable.
-Period, Done, Finished.
-Everything from this point is an opinion.
-Caramelizing the onions brings out sugars and makes a more luxurious soup.
-Adding flour thickens it gently and provides more body.
-Some people will argue whether adding water or stock is more authentic.
-I say who cares.
-Add chicken or beef stock if you are so inclined or simply use water.
-It goes without saying that adding stock will certainly make it richer and more complex perhaps even distracting a bit from the simpleness of the onions.
-Some people add white, red or even sherry wine.
-Wine will add a bit more complexity to the final flavor and deepen the palate.
-I have seen multiple recipes advising milk and dairy products.
-The great Escoffier even advises using a small amount of bechamel mixed with pureed onions to spread on the toasts before sprinkling with grated cheese.
+Caramelizing the onions brings out sugars, and makes a more luxurious silky and sweet soup, adding flour gently thickens and provides body.
+Some will argue about whether adding water or stock is more authentic, I say who cares, add chicken or beef stock if you are so inclined, or be like your ancestors and simply use water.
+Some people add white, red or even sherry wine which will add a bit more complexity to the final flavor.
+I have even seen multiple recipes advising milk and dairy products, even the great Escoffier advises using small amounts of bechamel mixed with pureed onions to spread on the toasts before sprinkling them with grated cheese.

 And her soul at peace.
 She cradles a whole world of bohemianism, of merrymaking, of fatigue and encroaching soberness in her sturdy matron’s arms.
 She consoles, in those small hours, our sickness of heart and disillusions. – Robert Courtine